mankek/Effort-Impact/README.md

 Can update specific fields of a specific task

 When a point on the graph is hovered over, it shows all info for that task

+When the deadline date is passed, the point is different color and the Deadline field says the task is past due